ResearchComputing/Documentation/docs/additional-resources/contrib_curc_docs.md

     | ***sync*** | Each tab should include a `:sync:` and begin with the descriptive name followed by a way to reference the tab e.g. `:sync: <descriptive-name>-<tab-name>` |

     ```{note}
     The `sync-group` and `sync` fields are primarily meant for syncing up tabs across multiple tabsets.
-For example, for the [login page](../getting_started/logging-in.md) the tabs are grouped by university (UCB, AMC, CSU, RMACCC).
+For example, for the [login page](../getting_started/logging-in.md) the tabs are grouped by university (UCB, AMC, CSU, RMACC).
 The `sync-group` and `sync` are currently also required to reference a specific tab within a tabset.
 So even if you are not syncing tabs across multiple tabsets, you should still add the `sync-group` and `sync` options to enable proper cross-references of tabs.

     ```